catalystsystem/catalyst-intent/README.md

 ![System Diagram](./cross-cats-0-2.svg)
 Refer to the SVG diagram chart.

-Cross Cats consists of 2 core contract: Reactor and Oracle.
+Cross Cats consists of 2 core contracts: Reactor and Oracle.
 A Reactor contains logic to handle the initiation of an order.
 Each Reactor implementation may have different order types.
 Oracles are in charge of telling Reactors that an order fulfillment has happened.
-Depending on the order type and assets, there a local oracle and remote oracle may be required to prove orders.
-Local oracles exist on the same chain as the Reactor while remote oracles exists on another chain.
+Depending on the order type and assets, a local oracle and remote oracle may be required to prove orders.
+Local oracles exist on the same chain as the Reactor while remote oracles exist on another chain.

 ### Reactor

-Reactors are located in `src/reactors`. `BaseReactor.sol` contains shared logic between reactors while `LimitOrderReactor.sol` and `DutchOrderReactor.sol` implements logic for limit orders and dutch orders respectively.
+Reactors are located in `src/reactors`. `BaseReactor.sol` contains shared logic between reactors while `LimitOrderReactor.sol` and `DutchOrderReactor.sol` implement logic for limit orders and dutch orders respectively.
 Reactors are in charge of the core intent flow:
 - Collecting assets & Claiming Intents
 - Disputing Intents & Verifying orders against oracles
 - and secondary logic like selling & buying intents.